diegurrio/mastering-room-migrations/README.md

 database.execSQL("ALTER TABLE Student ADD COLUMN nickName TEXT NULL")
 ```

-You can see a pull request diff of this type of migration [here](https://github.com/AdamMc331/mastering-room-migrations/pull/1).

 # Removing A Field From An Existing Table

 SQLite does not support removing a column from a table directly.
 Instead we need to do the following: